nicarq/sovereign-sdk/crates/module-system/module-implementations/sov-paymaster/README.md

 # `sov-paymaster`

-The `Paymaster` module allows a third party to gas on behalf of a user.
+The `Paymaster` module allows third parties to buy gas on behalf of a user.

+Payers are configured per-sequencer, and the rollup falls back to having the user pay their own fees if the configured payer will not.